comp-physics/Scientific-Visualization/README.md

-# Paraview-Tutorials
+# Scientific Visualization
-This repository contains a collection of useful Paraview skills that I've developed and condensed into one place.
+This repository contains a collection of useful Paraview and Blender skills for scientific visualization that I've developed and condensed into one place.